 Bone Loss and Dental Implants

 Dental Implants IntroTooth loss can occur for many reasons.
 One of the most common causes of tooth loss is gum disease.
-What starts with a buildup of plaque and bacteria on the teeth results in periodontal pockets, gum recession, and weakened periodontal ligaments and bone.
+Some of the primary signs of gum disease with a buildup of plaque and bacteria on the teeth results in periodontal pockets, gum recession, and weakened periodontal ligaments and bone.
 Tooth loss can also occur in the event of facial trauma (car accidents, sports injuries, a fall) or bruxism (grinding and clenching of the teeth).
 Tooth loss, no matter how it occurs, has a significant impact on the functions of your mouth, your oral health, and your appearance.
 At Century Dental, we provide dental implants as an option for tooth replacement.
 While a popular choice, your bone mass plays a significant role in your candidacy and their success.

 What are Dental Implants?